 Daniel Klingerman graduated from BU with a degree in accounting and a minor in economics.
 He owns and operates the Liberty Group, a private equity holding and investment company with his primary focus geared towards the acquisition, development and financing of hotels, restaurants and commercial ventures.
 Klingerman is also involved in many nonprofit organizations, local boards, and committees focusing on economic growth and job creation.
 Klingerman currently holds board seats on various nonprofits such as the UPMC Susquehanna Health System, and The First Community Foundation Partnership.
 Mr. Klingerman was honored to be appointed to the Bloomsburg University Council of Trustees by Governor Tom Wolf in 2020.

-Pennsylvania Secretary of Corrections John Wetzel's career in corrections began in 1989 as an officer at the Lebanon County Correctional Facility.
+John Wetzel, the former Pennsylvania Secretary of Corrections, began his career in corrections in 1989 as an officer at the Lebanon County Correctional Facility.
 He transferred to the Berks County Prison, where he was a correctional officer, treatment counselor, supervisor of treatment services and training academic director until becoming warden of the Franklin County Jail in 2002.

 Wetzel '98 was appointed as the state Board of Pardons’ corrections expert in June 2007 and confirmed as secretary of corrections in 2011.
 He is the father of four daughters.